magicdeveloper250/inventory-management-java-CLI-program/README.md

 ## 1. TOOLS USED DURING DEVELOPMENT

 This Inventory Management System (MIS) command line program was created with the following tools:
-1. Maven as depency management software
+1. Maven as depedency management software
 2. Java as programing language
 3. Mongodb as database management system